dandumitriu33/tech-interview-workbook-dandumitriu33/docs/module_progbasics.md

 The above function mySum() does ‘packing’ to pack all the arguments that this method call receives into one single variable.
 Once we have this ‘packed’ variable, we can do things with it that we would with a normal tuple. args[0] and args[1] would give you the first and second argument, respectively.
-Since our tuples are immutable, you can convert the args tuple to a list so you can also modify, delete and re-arrange items in i.
+Since our tuples are immutable, you can convert the args tuple to a list so you can also modify, delete and re-arrange items in it.

 #### What happens when you try to assign the result of a function which has no return statement to a variable in Python?